 Most smart thermostats are designed for the more common low voltage control systems, but what if you need high voltage for your heating?
 Candian company Sinopé has this line voltage thermostat that works with Alexa and is designed for use with baseboard heating, convectors, and radiant ceiling heating, supporting 2 or 4 wire installations.

-You get voice control from the three biggest voice assistants, with Alexa setup being particularly simple.
-Most of the features, however, are managed through Sinopé’s Neviweb app.
-It’s here that you can configure ambient ‘scenes’, schedules with up to 8 periods per day, geofencing, and get access to energy reports of your system usage.
+You get voice control from the three biggest voice assistants, with HomeKit setup being particularly simple.
+The Apple Home app will only give you access to adjust the temperature and on/off state, as well as acting as a temperature sensor in the status section.
+You’ll still have to use Sinopé’s Neviweb app to manage features and schedules on the thermostat itself.
+These support up to 8 periods per day, geofencing, and get access to energy reports of your system usage.

 This model, TH1123WF, handles loads up to 3000W, but they also have a 4000W version as well.
 You can, of course, run multiple units to cover different areas of the house.

 While setup is simple enough, there is minimal documentation of the software features which may leave you working things out by trial and error.
 Most of the functions are self explanatory, but there are a few that could do with more explanation.